Structured vs. unstructured data: which one is better for SEO?

 Wrapping Up

-Using schema markups will help your search results stand out on SERP and attract more clicks.
+When weighing structured vs. unstructured data for SEO, structured data clearly offers distinct advantages.
+Implementing schema markups will help your search results stand out on SERP and attract more clicks.